jarviscanada/jarvis_data_eng_RuijieLi/README.md

 # Rui Jie Li .
 Jarvis Consulting

- As someone who enjoys problem solving and technical challenges, I am looking forward to contributing to your organization!
+ As someone who enjoys problem-solving and technical challenges, I am looking forward to contributing to your organization!
 I have a year of work experience in software development, both in frontend and backend, and a bachelor's degree in software engineering from Polytechnique Montréal.
 I have worked with JavaScript, TypeScript, Python, Java, and C++, on projects such as a telecommunication simulator, embedded C++, a drawing app, and computer vision for robots.
 I am also working at a tech consultancy on the side, aside from training at Jarvis.
-In my free time, I'd sometimes go play badminto or basketball (not on a profesionnal level, just for fun), and sometimes I'd go running.
+In my free time, I'd sometimes go play badminton or basketball (not on a professional level, just for fun), and sometimes I'd go running.

 ## Skills